Quick Answer:

 - The 2026 Apple TV Update: Many US fans hoped that when F1 TV integrated into Apple TV Channels in 2026, it would gain Apple's offline download feature.
 Unfortunately, due to Liberty Media's rights restrictions, the "Download" icon remains disabled for all F1 content.

-This means if you want to download F1 races for a flight, a camping trip, or simply to keep a copy forever, official channels cannot help you.
+This means if you want to download F1 TV videos for a flight, a camping trip, or simply to keep a copy forever, official channels cannot help you.

 How to Download Videos from F1 TV in 1080p 50fps?